Flatman (character): GLA: Misassembled

-During the G.L.A. mini-series, the team took on Maelstrom who was trying to destroy the universe.
-After Dinah Soar's death, Mr. Immortal suffered a nervous break down and Flatman stepped up as deputy leader.
-Deciding that the team needed some new members, he and Doorman went to New York City where they failed to recruit dozens of heroes.
-While in Central Park, they are saved by Squirrel Girl and her sidekick Monkey Joe from muggers.
+During the G.L.A. mini-series, the team takes on Maelstrom, who is trying to destroy the universe.
+After Dinah Soar is killed, Mr. Immortal suffers a nervous breakdown and Flatman becomes deputy leader.
+Deciding that the team needs new members, he and Doorman go to New York City for a recruitment drive, which is unsuccessful.
+While the two are in Central Park, Squirrel Girl and her sidekick Monkey Joe save them from muggers.
 They later offer her to join the team and she accepts.
-Soon after, they hear an alarm on a nearby factory and encounter the Grasshopper, who was battling Batroc the Leaper and his lackeys.
-During the battle, Flatman offers Grasshopper membership in the team and he accepts.
-Seconds later, Zaran, one of Batroc's minions, kills him.
-Refusing to let the deaths of Dinah Soar and Grasshopper get him down, Flatman continued to try to persuade the team to further research Maelstrom's plans for universal destruction.
-However, it was not until Immortal regained his sanity that the team rallied together to defeat Maelstrom.
-During the final battle, Big Bertha tried to save Flatman, who was seemingly sucked into a vortex created from Maelstrom's device.
-However, it turned out that only his clothes had been sucked off and he was merely standing at an extreme angle so he would not be seen naked.
-With the GLA possessing a stronger resolve than ever, they returned to their headquarters only for Flatman to find that Tony Stark had sent a cease and desist notice ordering them to stop using the Avengers name.
-After discovering that they were all mutants, the team changed their name to the Great Lakes X-Men, complete with new costumes.
+Soon after, they hear an alarm on a nearby factory and encounter Grasshopper, who is battling Batroc the Leaper and his lackeys.
+During the battle, Flatman offers Grasshopper membership in the team and he accepts, but is killed by Zaran immediately afterward.
+Refusing to let the deaths of Dinah Soar and Grasshopper get him down, Flatman tries to persuade the team to further research Maelstrom's plans for universal destruction.
+After Mr. Immortal regains his sanity, the team rallies to stop Maelstrom.
+During the final battle, Flatman is seemingly sucked into a vortex created by Maelstrom.
+However, it turns out that only his clothes had been sucked off and he was standing at an extreme angle so he would not be seen naked.
+With the GLA possessing a stronger resolve than ever, they return to their headquarters, only for Flatman to find that Tony Stark had sent a cease and desist notice ordering them to stop using the Avengers name.
+After discovering that they are all mutants, the team changes their name to the Great Lakes X-Men, complete with new costumes.

-GLX-Mas Special

-During the GLX-Mas Special, the team confronted Dr. Tannenbaum, who had released an army of living Christmas trees on the citizens of Wisconsin.

 Great Lakes Champions

-The team was invited to the annual Superheroes Poker Tournament.
-In the end, Flatman won the tournament with a straight-flush, beating the Thing's four fours.
-After being discouraged from using the names "Great Lakes X-Men" and "Great Lakes Defenders" by members of those teams present at the tournament, and since Flatman was the champion of the tournament, the team was inspired to rename themselves the Great Lakes Champions, despite protests from former Champions of Los Angeles member Hercules.
+The Great Lake X-Men are invited to the annual Superheroes Poker Tournament.
+In the end, Flatman wins the tournament with a straight-flush, beating the Thing's four fours.
+After being discouraged from using the names "Great Lakes X-Men" and "Great Lakes Defenders" by members of those teams present at the tournament, the team rename themselves the Great Lakes Champions, despite protests from former Champions member Hercules.